ShravaniAllamReddy/README-Generator/README.md

 ## Usage

 npm run start  - we use this command to run the application once we include `"start" :  "node filename.js" under "scripts" in package.json`

 Example:

   `"scripts": {
     "test": "echo \"Error: no test specified\" && exit 1", "start": "node index.js"
    }`

+Instructions:

 * WHEN you are prompted for information about your application repository THEN a quality, professional README.md is generated with the title of your project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions